go-goyave/goyave/docs_src/src/guide/advanced/testing.md

 ```

 Note that generated records will not have an ID if they are not inserted into the database.

+Associated records created by the generator will also be inserted on `factory.Save`.

 #### Overrides